shobhitdahiya/Credit-Card-Transaction-Financial-Analysis-Dashboard-Power-BI-/README.md

-Of course!
-Here is a professionally formatted README for your "Credit Card Financial Weekly Dashboard" project, styled like the example you provided.

 💳 Credit Card Financial Weekly Dashboard
 This project is a Business Intelligence dashboard designed to provide a comprehensive weekly overview of credit card performance.
 It transforms raw customer and transaction data from a SQL database into actionable insights using Power BI.